calidion/aex/docs/upgrade from expressjs.md

-# How to upgrade from expressjs?
+The following content is trying to tell you how to upgrade to [aex](https://github.com/calidion/aex) from expressjs, If you feel comfortable with aex new features.

-## When your would upgrade from expressjs?
+# When your would upgrade from expressjs?

 1. Use async/await directly.
 2. Simplify your code with decorator, helper.
 3. Programming web in the object oriented way.
 4. Avoid callback function `next` in your code, even when async/await is introduced.
 5. Make you compatible with native node.js http server.
-6. To have a buildin error processing system.
+6. To have a builtin error processing system.
-7. To have a buildin data filtering system.
+7. To have a builtin data filtering system.
 8. Don't want to write too much duplicated code.
 9. Want to focus your business logic.

-## What is the main diffrences between aex and expressjs?
+# What is the main differences between aex and expressjs?

 1. Aex is an upgrade in syntax with Typescript and ESNext.
 2. Aex extended the expressjs by replacing the callback function`next` with the data carrier `scope`.